-When you Google “Where to shop in Saigon” most of the answers you receive will be Ben Thanh market, Binh Tay market, Saigon Square and a bunch of fancy shopping malls such as Takashimaya, Saigon Centre, Vincom Centre, and Dimond Plaza.
-To be fair, those markets are good for buying souvenirs, but they don’t have much else where shopping is concerned.
+When you Google “Where to shop in Saigon” most of the answers you receive will be Ben Thanh market, Binh Tay market, Saigon Square, and a bunch of fancy shopping malls such as Takashimaya, Saigon Centre, Vincom Centre, and Dimond Plaza.
+To be fair, these markets are good for buying souvenirs, but they don’t have much else where shopping is concerned.
 The malls, of course, provide similar clothes and prices as you can find back home, and they are full of international brands.
 Depending on what you seek, you can choose where to go.
-This article is however about markets, and not the popular ones.
+This article, however, is about markets, and not the popular ones.
 But of the lesser known markets and shopping streets in Saigon.
 You can say they are somewhat ‘hidden’.

-Before you scroll down for our picks, you can follow through to these links if you want more information about upscale malls or popular markets.
+Before you scroll down for our picks, you can follow these links below if you want more information about upscale malls or popular markets.
 They cover everything you need.

 Top local spots for shopping in Saigon

 Here is a trick when shopping here: Don’t hesitate to drive a hard bargain.
 You can negotiate the price down to 2/3 or even 50% of what the seller initially suggests.
 For example, if they tell you your glasses are worth 100,000 VND, you can lower the price to 40,000 – 50,000 VND.
-If they don’t agree, just walk away or verbally and the negotiation and if they call you back, you know that they are still making a profit, so it’s a win-win.
-Or in Vietnam, they say it’s a “Nguyen-Nguyen” situation 😉
+If they don’t agree, just walk away.
+If they call you back, you know that they are still making a profit, so it’s a win-win.

 Address: Vendor of Ho Xuan Huong Street, Ward 6, District 3